 Lonely Planet Pocket Beijing

 It seems odd but Lonely Planet actually publishes two guides on Beijing.
-This version, the LP Pocket Beijing, is shorter and less detailed than its predecessor, but it’s also a few dollars cheaper.
+This version, the LP Pocket Beijing, is shorter and less detailed than its predecessor (see above), but it’s also a few dollars cheaper.

 This guide is suitable for those who don’t have tons of time in Beijing and just need to catch the “can’t-miss” sites in the city.
 Otherwise, it’s probably best to spend the extra couple dollars for the more detailed guide mentioned above.